Tuesday, July 27, 2010

 ~

-Southern confederates might interpret my route as homage to the lost cause ethos, for in its unrelenting nature, paper delivery carries a futile whiff.
+Southern confederates might interpret my route as homage to the lost cause ethos, for in its unrelenting nature, paper delivery carries a heavy whiff of futility.
 As for futility, the philosopher Camus might explain my job choice in terms of existential angst, rolling my papers each morning just as Sisyphus, that unfortunate figure from Greek mythology, rolled his boulder up a hill - only to watch it roll down again, requiring him to repeat the task for all eternity - and finding life’s meaning therein.

 ~